Skip to main content

 Financial wellness and DEI

-1. Individuals holding higher levels of education feel much more confident in their financial standing than those without – 88 percent of respondents holding a bachelor’s degree or beyond feel they have at least adequate financial stability, compared to the 49 percent of respondents working without a high school diploma.
+1. Individuals with higher levels of education feel much more confident in their financial standing than those without: 88 percent of respondents holding a bachelor’s degree or beyond feel they have at least adequate financial stability, compared to the 49 percent of respondents working without a high school diploma.
 (FRB)

 3. Members of the LGBTQ+ community lag several points behind with just 65 percent reporting financial stability compared to 75 percent of their straight counterparts.
 Transgender respondents are even less likely to experience financial confidence, with just 55 percent reporting an “okay” financial standing.
 (FRB)